OBAMA HONORS GIANTS; GIVES TEAM PEP TALK AFTER WOEFUL HOMESTAND

 The Kings and Bighorns have been tied together since Reno's inaugural season in 2008-09.
 Last season, Reno also was affiliated with the Memphis Grizzlies and Utah Jazz.
 New affiliates for both teams will be announced later this summer.

-About Five Months Ago by AP/MBaca/ESPN/CBS Sports
+About Eight Months Ago by AP/MBaca/ESPN/CBS Sports

 FORMER CHICO STATE PRODUCT CHRIS WONDLOWSKI NETS A HAT TRICK AS THE UNITED STATES ROLLS BELIZE 6-1